fdavies93/dotfiles/nvim-no-pacman/README.md

 # No Magic Config

+This nvim configuration strategy emphasises control, minimalism, and simplicity by not using package managers or other bootstrapping mechanisms for nvim.

 Popular projects like [Mason](https://github.com/williamboman/mason.nvim) and [Lazy.nvim](https://github.com/folke/lazy.nvim) work well 90% of the time on 90% of projects, but can fail in annoying ways with complex or unusual